davekinkead/thesis/paper.coffee.md

         @agents = @agents.concat quota.splice limit, 1

 Spaces are partitioned into polities.
 A polity represents a unit of political association that holds some degree of sovereignty regarding specific issues, such as a nation-state, province, or local council.
 Most political spaces are partitioned in some way - the world is divided into countries, countries are divided into states or provinces, states are divided into electorates etc.

-How we partition a space - how we decide who will be included in which political association - forms the crux of the Boundary Problem and there are many ways to do this.
-Amongst accounts of democratic inclusion we find proposals to group agents according to nationality, cultural or linguistic salience, degree of economic or social interdependence, by who is affected by a policy or issue, or even to not partition at all.
+How we partition a space - how we decide who will be included in which political association - forms the crux of the Boundary Problem and there are many competing theories concerning how to partition.
+Amongst accounts of democratic inclusion we find proposals to group agents according to nationality, cultural or linguistic salience, degree of economic or social interdependence, by who is affected by a policy or issue, or even to not partition at all [^world].

+[^world]: Who says we should have a global democracy....

 While numerous accounts of inclusion exist in political theory, the combination of actual possible partitions of any space is orders of magnitude greater [^combos].
-Given the myriad of potential accounts of inclusion and subsequent partitions of a space, a stochastic algorithm to divide the space into different polities will be used to generate a sample of partitions.
-This allows the simulation to be agnostic with regards to the specific account of democratic inclusion while capturing a wide variety of possible agent compositions.
+To simplify the model and remain agnosting about particular theories of inclusion while capturing a wide variety of possible agent compositions, a stochastic algorithm to divide the space into different polities will be used to generate a random sample of polities.

 [^combos]: The possible number of different partitions is the sum of binomial coefficients of agents and the number groups they are partitioned into.
-This increases exponentially as the number of agents and groups increases, making a simulating all possible partitions within a reasonable time frame is beyond the capacity of desktop computing.
+This increases exponentially as the number of agents and groups increases, making a simulating all possible partitions within a reasonable time frame is beyond the capacity of current desktop computing.

 The partitioning algorithm recursively divides the largest polity of the space at a random point until the desired number of polities have been produced - each characterised by a differing number and composition of agents.